History of Kombucha - part 2

 The book's title was "Teepilz Kombucha.
 Das Naturheilmittel und seine Bedeutung bei Krebs und anderen Stoffwechselkrankheiten" , which was later translated into English - "Tea Fungus Kombucha: The Natural Remedy and Its Significance in Cases of Cancer and Other Metabolic Diseases".
 (5*)

-As with all those types of stories, some were true & some were not.
+As with all those types of stories, some were true, and some were not.

 “And he discovered a strange thing; that the peasants in his district saved money on their tea, and instead of tea brewed up a thing called chaga, or, in other words, birch fungus…"